skadz108/MacWSBootingGuide-A12/README.md

 #### WindowServer
 - [x] It hangs twice when calling `NXClickTime` and `NXGetClickSpace`.
 Hooked to do nothing instead since both were deprecated.
+- [ ] Missing light theme when using macOS recovery.
+Can be fixed by copying `/System/Library/CoreServices/SystemAppearance.bundle/Contents/Resources` from full macOS installation.

 ### iOS side
 #### MTLCompilerService